 General

-Carry out finishing operations in accordance with CSA A23.1-14, Clause 7.5 – Finishing and Treatment of Slab or Floor Surfaces.
-[Consultant to confirm references]
+Carry out finishing operations in accordance with CSA A23.1-19, Clause 7.5 – Finishing and Treatment of Slab or Floor Surfaces.

 Initial finishing operations shall consist of placing, consolidating, and screeding, immediately followed by straightedge, bull floating, or darbying.
 Complete all levelling and consolidation before free moisture or bleed water rises to the top of the surface.